-A 2013 survey conducted of approximately 500 law enforcement agencies by the International Association of Chiefs of Police revealed that over eighty-six percent of the agencies used social media when conducting criminal investigations.
+A 2013 survey conducted of approximately 500 law enforcement agencies by the International Association of Chiefs of Police revealed that over 86 percent of the agencies used social media when conducting criminal investigations.

 - Colleges and universities are increasingly using Facebook to investigate violations of dry campus policies and underage drinking.

-- A 19-year-old girl from Nebraska robbed a bank and then posted a YouTube video bragging about it and the police arrived to arrest her shortly thereafter.
-(F)
+- A 19-year-old girl from Nebraska robbed a bank and then posted a YouTube video bragging about it.
+Police arrived to arrest her shortly thereafter.

 - On various occasions, prosecutors have used photos of suspects flashing gang signs to prove affiliations.

 - In 2008 in Cincinnati the police made several arrests and dismantled a local street gang after using social media to identify key gang members in a nine-month investigation.
 During the course of the investigation, the officers discovered that suspects were using social networks to talk about crimes they were plotting, set up drug deals, upload incriminating videos, and brag about offenses.

 - In 2008 in Texas, a man was convicted of a gang-related murder based largely on incriminating statements and photos he posted on his MySpace page.

 - Police were able to track down a robbery suspect after finding his public Facebook page and seeing that he had just “checked-in” at a strip club.
 The police proceeded to the strip club, found a car in the parking lot that matched the description of what he was seen leaving the robbery in, waited for him to walk out, and then arrested him.

 - A teenager was taken into custody after committing a drunken hit-and-run and then bragging about it on Facebook.
 The police were alerted to the teen’s incriminating post via a private Facebook message from another Facebook user who had seen the post in their newsfeed.